WinQuota home

 Q: Can I install WinQuota to my personal notebook?

 A: Yes, but quota settings will be applied only for your computer directories and files.
-Please take a look at possible ways to
+Please take a look at possible ways of using WinQuota.

 Q: Can WinQuota work without continuous administrator assistance?

-A: Yes, WinQuota has been designed to make your administrator free of manual quota settings tracking; WinQuota is able to work fully automatically.
+A: Yes, WinQuota was designed to make your administrator free of manual quota settings tracking; WinQuota is able to work fully automatically.

 Q: What is the difference between soft and hard quota limits?